 The dWind Model evaluates the economic value of distributed wind systems at potential customer locations within each county of the contiguous United States.
 Customer locations in the model are represented using a fine-resolution, national geospatial grid, derived by the dWind team through a first-of-kind analysis.
 This grid indicates which grid cells are likely to be used by each of the three customer sectors (residential, commercial, and industrial).
 Each square grid cell is 200 m by 200 m in size, which is a sufficiently high degree of spatial resolution to attribute each location with local characteristics critical to evaluating the local economics of distributed wind.

 One of most important characteristics attributed to each customer location is a set of constraints defining the allowable wind system size and turbine height that can be constructed at the site.
 These constraints are determined in the model using a combination of three local factors: parcel size, degree of existing development, and nearby tree canopy density and height.
-These local factors have been set for each customer location in the model through on a GIS analysis of fine-resolution, national geospatial datasets; however, the specific assumptions relating these factors to ranges of allowable turbine heights are flexible inputs that can be adjusted by users of the dWind model.
+These local factors have been set for each customer location in the model through a GIS analysis of fine-resolution, national geospatial datasets; however, the specific assumptions relating these factors to ranges of allowable turbine heights are flexible inputs that can be adjusted by users of the dWind model.

 This document provides a summary of the analysis methods used to derive the customer location grids for each sector, as well as the turbine height factors for each customer location.